n6mq97/easy-test-mvp/README.md

 ## Development Workflow (Dev Containers)

 The primary development environment is managed via VS Code Dev Containers.
+This provides a fully configured, consistent, and reproducible environment for all team members.

+**1. First-Time Setup:**
+Before launching, ensure your GitHub SSH key is added to your local SSH agent.
+You can check this by running `ssh-add -l` on your local machine.
+If your key is not listed, add it using `ssh-add ~/.ssh/your_key_name` (on macOS, adding `--apple-use-keychain` is recommended).

+**2. Launching the Environment:**
-1.  **Starting the Environment:** Open the project folder in VS Code.
+Simply open the project folder in VS Code.
 It will automatically detect the `.devcontainer` configuration and prompt to "Reopen in Container".
-This will build and start all services defined in `docker-compose.dev.yml`.

-2.  **Working Environment:**
+**3. Working Inside the Container:**
-    *   You are connected to the **`backend`** container.
-The integrated terminal in VS Code operates within this container.
+*   You are connected to the **`backend`** container, which serves as your main development environment.
-    *   The entire project directory is mounted at `/app`.
-The working directory is set to `/app/back`.
-    *   All backend-related commands (e.g., `poetry add`, `poetry run`) should be executed directly in the VS Code terminal.
+*   All tools (`git`, `poetry`, `docker-cli`) are available in the VS Code terminal.

-3.  **Interacting with Other Services:**
+*   **Git Troubleshooting:** If you face `Permission denied (publickey)` errors, the most likely cause is that your key is not loaded into the SSH agent on your host machine (see step 1).
-    *   **Frontend:** To run commands for the frontend (e.g., `npm install <package>`), you must execute them inside the `frontend` container.
-Use the Docker extension in VS Code or the command `docker exec -it <frontend_container_name> sh`.
+*   **Frontend Commands:** To run commands for the frontend (e.g., `npm install`), you must execute them inside the `frontend` container (`docker exec -it <name> sh`).
-    *   **Database:** The database is accessible on `localhost:5432` from the host machine and via the service name `db` from within the other containers.

 **Key Principle:** All development, dependency management, and execution must happen *inside* the respective containers.
 Do not run `npm` or `poetry` commands on the host machine.